Treatment Offered At

 Benefits of Chemotherapy

-The goals of cancer treatment include longer overall survival, higher cure rates and better disease control, which can offer longer intervals between recurrences.
-The benefits of chemotherapy are likely to increase as newer drugs are developed and more advanced combinations of treatment are researched.
+The goals of cancer treatment include longer survival, higher cure rates and better disease control, which can offer longer intervals between recurrences.
+The benefits of chemotherapy are likely to increase as newer drugs are developed and more advanced combinations of treatments are researched.

 - Bladder Cancer

 - Brain Cancer